ivanslapnicar/Arrowhead.jl/README.md

-The file `arrowhead4.jl` contains three routines called `invA` which compute various inverses of _SymDPR1_ matrices, main computational routine `dpr1eig` which computes the k-th eigenpair of an ordered unreduced _SymDPR1_, and the driver routine `aheigall` which computes all eigenvalues and eigenvectors of a _SymArrow_.
+The file `arrowhead4.jl` contains three routines called `invA` which compute various inverses of _SymDPR1_ matrices, main computational routine `dpr1eig` which computes the k-th eigenpair of an ordered unreduced _SymDPR1_, and the driver routine `dpr1eigall` which computes all eigenvalues and eigenvectors of a _SymDPR1_.

 #### In Progress